krizzdewizz/saeubere-deinen-weg/README-en.md

 # Field trials

-I am a smoker and stoner and carried out the campaign personally in my place of residence Niederbipp and my home town of Solothurn.
+I am a smoker and carried out the campaign personally in my place of residence Niederbipp and my home town of Solothurn.

 ## Niederbipp